 And we love having leftovers because they are great with breakfast, brunch, lunch, snack or basically any time!

 Think spinach pie without the crust...
-Savory, delicious and packed with nutrients, they are made in mini muffin tins and make a great snack or appetizer.
+Savory, delicious and packed with nutrients, they are made in mini muffin tins and make a great breakfast, lunch, snack or appetizer.
 They freeze well so I make them a week ahead when hosting an event.
+Recipe can be cut in half.

 Author: Healthy Gluten-Free Family